IQSS/dss-rbuild/docs/githubguide.md

 ### Initializing Projects and Repositories

 The first step to using Git is creating a project, or repository (repo for short).
-There are generally two ways to create a repo in Git.

-The first way to start a repo is by creating it on GitHub.
 To do so, log into your GitHub account.
 Look near the top-right for your profile icon, click it, and click "Your Profile."
 Then you should see "Repositories" in the top tab, and click on "Repositories".
 Then click the green "New" button on the right.

 ![](Images/gitdashboard.PNG)

-GitHub will prompt you to choose a repository name and description of the repo, which you should enter, and will also ask you whether you'd like to initialize the repository with a README.
-You should not add README and .gitignore files, although we'll discuss their functions and importance later.
-For now, just initialize the repo without the README file.
+GitHub will prompt you to choose a repository name and description of the repo, which you should enter, and will also ask you whether you'd like to initialize the repository with a README, a .gitignore file, and a license.
+For now, just initialize the repo with the README file.

 Once you've created the repository on GitHub, the next step is to link it with a local Git repository.
 To do this, open the *command prompt* on your computer.
 You'll need to enter a couple of commands to get the repo set up on your computer.